PMJeffery/Splunk-Data-Ingest-Optimization/README.rst

 2. "Compress" useless data within the event

 **Delete/NULL whole Firewall syslog events**
-A simple example would be Outbound DNS traffic on port 53.
+A simple example would be Outbound DNS traffic on port 53 and inbound DNS from designated DNS servers.
 Most internal resolvers use specified external DNS servers for forwarding requests and mobile devices will use common DNS servers like Google (8.8.8.8, 8.8.4.4) or CloudFlare DNS servers (1.1.1.1).
 By knowing what your SAFE, DESIGNATED and VETTED External DNS resolvers are, you can remove those events.
-Unknown, rogue or unvetted DNS servers showing up in your firewall syslog that are both ALLOWED or BLOCKED should be treated with extreme prejudice.
+Unknown, rogue or unvetted DNS servers showing up in your firewall syslog that are both ALLOWED or BLOCKED should be treated with extreme prejudice and must be investigated immediately.

 Here is sample SPL for this example